lightbits/lightbits.github.io/euler/euler.markdown

 ![](reproject2-v3.jpg)

 When we found pixel patches in the photograph and searched for matching patches in our 3D book, we got a bunch of 2D-3D correspondences: for each 2D patch coordinate in the photo, we have one 3D coordinate on the 3D box.
-One measure of the quality of our guess is the sum of squared distances between those 3D coordinates (projected into the image) and their matching 2D coordinates.
+One measure of the quality of our guess is the average squared distance between those 3D coordinates (projected into the image) and their matching 2D coordinates.

 ![](reproject3-v2.jpg)